nachocaru/xaprb.com/content/blog/2010-05-10-new-maatkit-tool-to-compute-index-usage.md

 date: "2010-05-10"
 permalink: /2010/05/10/new-maatkit-tool-to-compute-index-usage/
 categories:
-  - Coding
-  - Maatkit
-  - Perl
+  - Databases
-  - SQL
+  - Open Source
-  - Sys Admin
+  - Operations
-  - Tools
+  - Programming
 ---
 In a couple of recent consulting cases, I needed a tool to analyze how a log of queries accesses indexes and tables in the database, specifically, to find out which indexes are not used.
 I initially hacked together something similar to [Daniel Nichter's mysqlidxchk][1], but using the framework provided by Maatkit, which gave me a pretty good start right out of the box.
 This was useful in the very tight time constraints I was under, but was not a complete solution.
 Alas, I could not use anything like [Percona's enhancements for finding unused indexes][2].